-Over the past 20 years since the recommendation was issued, there have been 228 reports to the TSB of fires on board vessels secured at Canadian ports.
-Of these, 56 occurred at ports now under the authority of the CPAs.
 The remaining 172 fires occurred at ports other than those under CPA authority.
 Some of these include ports that have yet to be transferred by TC.
-Most of these ports have limited commercial activity when compared to the CPAs, and the local shore-based firefighting resources may be limited.
-In some cases, a volunteer fire service may respond.
-Of the 50 ports soon to be transferred, 9 have been closed or are no longer used.
+Most of these ports have limited commercial activity when compared to the CPAs and the local shore-based firefighting resources may be limited.
+In some cases a volunteer fire service may respond.
+Of the 50 ports/port facilities soon to be transferred, 9 have been closed or are no longer used, 24 have fewer than 5 vessel visits per year, and 4 have between 5 and 10 vessels visits.